andymacool/andymacool.github.io/_posts/2017-4-12-Working-on-it.md

 ---
 layout: post
-title: Working on it
+title: Working On It
 ---

-This is a long due project, I've been wishing to create my own blogs for years.
+This is a long due project, I've been wishing to create my own blog for years.

+I have been keeping all my notes in Evernote, but now I'd like to share back.

+Stay tuned.